 - Secondary Education

-In order to prevent scheduling conflicts, faculty who plan to bring classes to the Museum should schedule their visits through the Education Department even if a tour guide is not required.
-To schedule a visit at the Hofstra University Museum of Art, please call 516.463.5672.
+To prevent scheduling conflicts, faculty who plan to bring classes to the Museum should schedule their visits through the Education Department even if a tour guide is not required.
+To schedule a visit at the Hofstra University Museum of Art, please call 516-463-5672.